 A complicated landing

-The $2.5-billion MSL spacecraft launched from Cape Canaveral, Florida, on Nov.
-26, 2011, and arrived on Mars on Aug.
+The spacecraft arrived on Mars on Aug.
 6, 2012, after a daring landing sequence that NASA dubbed "Seven Minutes of Terror."
 Because of Curiosity's weight, NASA determined that the past method of using a rolling method with land bags would probably not work.
 Instead, the rover went through an extremely complicated sequence of maneuvers to land.

-From a fiery entry into the atmosphere, a supersonic parachute needed to deploy to slow the spacecraft down.
-NASA officials said the parachute would need to withstand 65,000 pounds (29,480 kg) to break the spacecraft's fall to the surface.
+From a fiery entry into the atmosphere, a supersonic parachute needed to deploy to slow the spacecraft.
+NASA officials said the parachute would need to withstand 65,000 lbs.
+(29,480 kg) to break the spacecraft's fall to the surface.

-About 60 feet (18 m) above the surface, MSL's "skycrane" deployed.
+About 60 feet (18 m) above the surface, MSL's "sky crane" deployed.
 The landing assembly dangled the rover below the rockets using a 20-foot (6 m) tether.
-Falling at 1.5 mph (2.4 kph), MSL gently touched the ground about the same moment the skycrane severed the link and flew away, crashing into the surface.
+Falling at 1.5 mph (2.4 kph), MSL gently touched the ground in Gale Crater about the same moment the sky crane severed the link and flew away, crashing into the surface.

 NASA personnel tensely watched the rover's descent on live television.
 When they received confirmation that Curiosity was safe, engineers pumped fists and jumped up and down in jubilation.

 The rover has a few tools to search for habitability.
-Among them is an experiment that bombards the surface with neutrinos, which would slow down if they encounter hydrogen atoms: one of the elements of water.
+Among them is an experiment that bombards the surface with neutrons, which would slow down if they encountered hydrogen atoms: one of the elements of water.